Home » Symptoms » Dog Symptoms A-Z » Pacing on Hind Limbs

 -

 Can changes in diet help?
 Depending on the diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
-It is the first step in the management and treatment of patients., dietary adjustments could help, especially if the problem is related to joints or inflammatory conditions.
+It is the first step in the management and treatment of patients., dietary adjustments may help, especially if the issue is related to joints or Inflammatory conditions.
 Consult your veterinarian about this.

 -

 Is it possible to train or change this behavior?
-If the behavior is stress-related, training and behavioral modifications can help.
-In the case of health problems, medical treatment is necessary.
+If the behavior is stress-related, training and behavior modification can help.
+If there are health problems, medical treatment is required.